-- Their relationship was sexy, funny and full of confusions that could have been solved easily but when it happened it wasn’t overly dramatic or full of angst.
+- Their relationship was sexy, funny, and full of confusion that could have been solved easily but when it happened it wasn’t overly dramatic or full of angst.
 It was also charming, you could tell Wells was not a people-person and didn’t know how to treat others but with Conor, he was softer and hilarious.

 He was so earnest and sweet.
 Part of me wanted to wreck him, but part of me wanted to wrap the kid up in a cashmere blanket and set him in front of a warm fire.chapter eight

 - The book had a bit of a BDSM situation going on.
 Not in the sense of ‘slave’ per se, but Conor was definitively a submissive in all aspects.
 He was soft and obedient even during sex -, especially during sex.

 - The phone texts were very hot, and the sex scenes were very well written and equally hot.
 I was blushing throughout the whole thing.